 Catalina Channel Swimming Federation (CCSF), USA, 2010/11

 The Catalina Channel Swimming Federation is the governing body in California’s Catalina Channel.
-The Federation’s mission is to promote interest in Catalina Channel Swimming, furnish information to and advise those intending to make the swim,promote the safety and welfare of the swimmer, observe and authenticate persons who swim the Catalina Channel and gather and preserve historical Catalina Channel Swimming data.
-Since the first crossing in 1927, there have been 199 successful solo swimmers and 70 successful relays.
+The Federation’s mission is to promote interest in Catalina Channel Swimming, to advise and furnish information to and advise those intending to make the swim, to promote the safety and welfare of the swimmer, to observe and authenticate persons who swim the Catalina Channel and to gather and preserve historical Catalina Channel Swimming data.
+From the first solo crossing in 1927 and relay crossing in 1926 up to the end of 2018, there have been 504 successful solo swimmers (some with multiple crossing) and 164 relay crossings.

 Channel Swimming Association (CSA), Great Britain, 1996